Raivaru

 Raivaru is a type of Maldivian traditional singing, where letters are swapped to be sung in a certain melody without accompaniment.

-With the development of the Maldivian culture and the introduction of the ground rules of reading and writing (Adhabiyaath) and the improvement of the Dhivehi language, raivaru transformed from a simple to a very developed art and part of the Maldivian syllabus for learning of Dhivehi as a first language.
+With the development of the Maldivian culture and the introduction of the ground rules of literature (Adhabiyyaathu) and the improvement of the Dhivehi language, Raivaru transformed from a simple to a very developed art and part of the Maldivian syllabus for learning of Dhivehi as a first language.

-With the newly made rules of raivaru some basic rules were made on how the letters in a raivaru were arranged.
+With the newly made rules of Raivaru some basic rules were made on how the letters in a Raivaru were arranged.
 Thus came into existence two main types of raivaru, first raivaru with six lines of words, the lines in a raivaru are called as "bas" so a raivaru with six lines or six sentences was called a "Ha bahuge raivaru" and the raivaru with three lines or three sentences was called as "Thin bahuge raivaru".